-• 2010 Recommendation-The ICC should work to ensure that the amount of funding requested for NEHRP in the President's budget each year is sufficient to permit full and timely implementation of the NEHRP strategic plan.
+Once again, ACEHR calls on the ICC to work to ensure that the amount of funding requested for NEHRP in the President's budget each year is sufficient to permit full and timely implementation of the NEHRP strategic plan.
 At the present pace of plan implementation, the program will likely never meet its goals of providing the information and tools needed to achieve resilience nationwide.

+In reviewing the recommendations that were included in our 2010 report, we are dismayed to note that once again, the President's budget does not include increased funding for NEHRP.
 While we appreciate the difficulties in the current economic and political climate, funding in the President's budget continues to be insufficient to permit full and timely implementation of the NEHRP strategic plan or the administration's goal of national preparedness.
 ACEHR registered its concern about current funding levels in 2010 and 2011 but unfortunately, the funding situation has gone from bad to worse.
+In 2010 we stated that NEHRP's ability to implement its 2009-2013 strategic plan fully was hampered by funding levels that were well below congressional authorizations.